 The new gateway to Derby

 When most people fly into Launceston, they load their bike bags into a rental car and set sail for Derby.
-Soon, however, there may be a pretty darn good reason to point your car north, and make a pitstop in the coastal settlement of George Town on your way towards the east coast.
+Now there is a pretty darn good reason to point your car north, and make a pitstop in the coastal settlement of George Town on your way towards the east coast.

 Like a lot of Tasmania, George Town is a municipality built on industry, and similar to so many others the local council is looking to boost and diversify its economic and tourist opportunities.

 - Spoilt for choice | The 2022 XC stage racing calendar is busier than ever

 - Mount Remarkable Epic | New IMBA Epic Trail and family friendly singletrack for Melrose, SA

 - Check out our complete guide to George Town, Tas

 Where is George Town, and why build trails there?